-Figure 14: Inhouse Material Tracking for Deriving the Real-time Data

-Inhouse material tracking (refer fig 14) is used to identify the movement of the material from one place to another using application developed by L&T technology services which links ERP and MES.
+Figure 14: Inhouse Material Tracking for Deriving the Real-time Data Inhouse material tracking (refer fig 14) is used to identify the movement of the material from one place to another using application developed by L&T technology services which links ERP and MES.
 The ERP triggers the pull system to the individual station and MES triggers the process for the operator for each station.
 Each of these processes are interlinked by the poke yokes of the tools that transfer the real-time data to the application using the Wi-Fi.
 A digital twin can be implemented by replicating the entire process and thereby finding issues virtually within the system which will reduce the quality issues, increase productivity, find the issues in the repeatability process, and validate the optimized solutions virtually by using genetic algorithm before implementing them inline.

-Project Summary

-Digital lean tool combined with digital simulation has helped in reduction of the process time, minimized rework, and improved productivity, as summarized below:
+Project Summary Digital lean tool combined with digital simulation has helped in reduction of the process time, minimized rework, and improved productivity, as summarized below:

-Figure 15: Cost Saving Summary
+Figure 15: Cost Saving Summary Conclusion

-Virtual build has given a turbo boost to traditional lean tools, in redesigning the entire plant, eliminating the identified bottlenecks, and testing 'What-if' scenarios.
-This Concurrent Engineering approach of using Lean with digital validation has proved to bring an overall productivity gain of about 100% and saved a considerable amount of time, cost well before actual implementation thus paving way for First time Right on the real floor.
+This Concurrent Engineering approach of bottlenecks, and testing 'What-if' scenarios.

+using Lean with digital validation has proved to bring an overall productivity gain of about 100% and saved a considerable amount of time, cost well before actual implementation thus paving way for First time Right on the real floor.